William Thomas Quick

-William Thomas "Bill" Quick (born 1946), who sometimes writes under the pseudonym Margaret Allan, is a science fiction author and self-described libertarian conservative blogger.
+William Thomas "Bill" Quick (born May 1946), who sometimes writes under the pseudonym Margaret Allan, is a science fiction author and self-described libertarian conservative blogger.
 Quick is the author of 28 novels, the most famous of which is the cyberpunk Dreams of Flesh and Sand, and co-authored a six-novel series with William Shatner.

-Quick runs the conservative blog Daily Pundit.
+He runs the conservative blog Daily Pundit.

-Personal life

-Quick is originally from Indiana and now lives in Hunters Point, San Francisco, California.
+Originally from Indiana, he lives in Hunters Point, San Francisco, California.

-He graduated from The Hill School in 1964.

 Books

 Quick is the author of 28 novels, the most famous of which is Dreams of Flesh and Sand.
 He co-authored the six novel Quest for Tomorrow series with William Shatner.
 He has also written a series of prehistoric adventure novels under the pen name Margaret Allan, the best selling of which was The Last Mammoth.